tomgeorge/copy-of-woopra-plugin/README.md

 ### To use the multistage Dockerfile to build the GraalVM native image and docker image

+The `Dockerfile` needs two build arguments:

++ `GITHUB_USERNAME` - the GitHub username you intend to use to build the native image.
+This user should have an access token with `read:packages` permissions associated with it.
++ `GITHUB_PASSWORD` - a GitHub Personal Access Token with `read:packages` permissions to pull down the necessary Maven dependencies.

+Then pass in the build arguments:

-`docker build -f src/main/docker/Dockerfile.multi -t image-name:tag .`
+`docker build --build-arg GITHUB_USERNAME=<github username> --build-arg GITHUB_PASSWORD=<personal access token> -f src/main/docker/Dockerfile.multi -t image-name:tag .`

 ## Running Tests